ultimate271/notes/sanderson/mistbornTFE02.06.md

 turn.
 Breeze’s words had a profound effect.
 Ham opened his mouth to speak, then closed it again, sitting back to reconsider.

+#### After reaching a dead end on that thought, we turn to our own armies in the Arguois caverns
 “All right,” Kelsier finally said.
 “We’ll get back to the Garrison in a moment.
 Let’s look at our own army.
 How can we raise one of substantial size and hide it from the Lord Ruler?”